Principle 2: The imagination is free to transpose and change its ideas

 - cannot be preserved by the mind steadily and uniformly without difficulty.

-- The memory preserves the original form in which its objects were presented.
+- The memory preserves the original form how it got its objects.

 - all our ideas are copied from our impressions, and